Office of Global and Community-Based Learning (Academic Service-Learning)

-Please contact RenePadilla@creighton.edu, Vice Provost for Global Engagement, if you have questions about your ACL-designated course or are interested in obtaining that designation in the future.
+Please contact Lizzy Curran (LizzyCurran@creighton.edu), Director of Global and Community-Based Learning, if you have questions about your AcSL-designated course or are interested in obtaining that designation in the future.

-The Office of Academic Service-Learning (OASL) connects academic courses with community partners to enhance academic learning, meet community-identified needs, and foster global perspectives through engagement and reflection.
+The Office of Global and Community-Based Learning connects academic courses with local and global community partners to enhance academic learning, meet community-identified needs, and foster civic perspectives through engagement and reflection.

-Whether you are a student, faculty member, or community partner, the OASL is here to help you find opportunities to serve and learn in the community!
+Whether you are a student, faculty member, or community partner, the Office of Global and Community-Based Learning is here to help you find opportunities to engage and learn with the community!

 Partnering with Creighton to support one or more of our academic service learning classes offers community-based organizations the opportunity to draw on the talents, time, and knowledge of Creighton students and faculty.

 Rooted in the concepts of mutuality and collaboration, community partners act as co-educators for our students, sharing your knowledge of complex social issues with them and mentoring them in the kind of world-changing work that you do.
 This mutuality and collaboration it is at the core of how Creighton’s Office of Academic Service Learning seeks to structure our academic service learning partnerships.

 Interested in forming a partnership with Creighton's academic service learning program?
 Do you have a project idea that you think would be a good fit for Creighton students?
 Are you just looking for student volunteers?